KingsHarald0/geth-prysm-node/README.md

 ```bash
 curl http://localhost:3500/eth/v1/node/syncing
 ```
-* Response if fully synced:
+* ✅Response if fully synced:
 ```json
 {"data":{"head_slot":"12345","sync_distance":"0","is_syncing":false}}
 ```
 If `is_syncing` is `false` and `sync_distance` is `0`, the beacon node is fully synced.

-* Response if still syncing:
+* 🚫Response if still syncing:
 ```json
 {"data":{"head_slot":"12345","sync_distance":"100","is_syncing":true}}
 ```